girdeux31/easyPhysi/README.md

 [Problem A3.b 2021 junio coincidentes](https://gitlab.com/fiquipedia/drive.fiquipedia/-/raw/main/content/home/recursos/recursospau/ficherospaufisicaporbloques/F4.1-PAU-CampoEl%C3%A9ctrico.pdf)

 At the vertices of a square with a side of 2 m and centered at the origin of coordinates, four electric charges are placed as shown in the figure.
-If an electron is launched from the center of the square with a velocity v = 3E4 j m/s, calculate the speed at which the electron will leave the square through the midpoint of the top side.
+If an electron is launched from the center of the square with a velocity v = 3E4 j m/s, obtain the work done by the electric field when the electron leaves the square through the midpoint of the top side.

 ```
 from easyPhysi.drivers.body import Body, electron